We have been developing plastic compounds based on construction and high-performance polymers since 1972.

 To save development costs, in most cases we can also manufacture prototypes from semi-finished products – extruded from ZEDEX® or tailor-made granules – for the first tests.

-If prototypes that require moulds are required, we can realise them in the shortest possible time using an inexpensive pre-series mould made of aluminum or 3D printing.
+If prototypes that require moulds are required, we can realise them in the shortest possible time using an inexpensive pre-series mould made of aluminum or in 3D printing.

 We will inform you about the recommended material drying and processing for injection moulding.